iwcs2015/iwcs2015.github.io/content/articles/12-open-space.rst

   that you join, or just while you're hanging out having coffee -- that's all good.

-* We will rejoin for a final session at 17:30 to give everyone a chance to talk about things they learned that day.
-When we're done with that, we'll need to set off for central London to catch the boat for dinner.
+* The final sessions will need to finish promptly at 18:00 -- we'll need to set off for central London to catch the boat for dinner.

 * We will set up a public Wiki for use during the conference.
 You are welcome